 Medical Laboratory Science

 The School of Medical Laboratory Science was established in 1966 and has graduated more than 550 students to date.
-The school is supported by the Corewell Health Department of Clinical Pathology located at William Beaumont University Hospital in Royal Oak, Michigan.
+The school is supported by the Corewell Health Department of Clinical Pathology located at Corewell Health William Beaumont University Hospital in Royal Oak, Michigan.

-The School is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
-The School’s accreditation enables any student who successfully completes the requirements of the clinical program to apply for the Medical Laboratory Scientist (MLS) national certification examination offered by the American Society for Clinical Pathology, Board of Certification (ASCP-BOC) under the route 1 option.
+The school is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
+The school’s accreditation enables any student who successfully completes the requirements of the clinical program to apply for the Medical Laboratory Scientist (MLS) national certification examination offered by the American Society for Clinical Pathology, Board of Certification (ASCP-BOC) under the route 1 option.

 • This clinical laboratory education program is designed for post-baccalaureate degree candidates with a major in biology, chemistry, biochemistry, microbiology, medical laboratory science or other laboratory-based science field